 Fan Brush.
 A flat, light brush with splayed bristles.
 Used to brush away loose eye shadow or excess powder.

 Kabuki Brush.
 A large brush with wide, round or flat bristles and a short handle.
-For apply mineral powder or loose powder by using a circular motion to buff it onto your skin.
+For applying mineral powder or loose powder by using a circular motion to buff it onto your skin.
 Can also be used to apply liquid foundation.

 Mineral Powder Brush.
 Looks similar to a blush brush, but has a flat top.
 Used to apply mineral foundation using a circular motion.